AbsolutOD/esp/README.md

-# gsp
+# esp
-Utility for querying SSM Parameter Store
+Utility for using SSM Parameters as environmental variables